|What We Do|

 Survey Results of PSRC Member Jurisdictions on Climate Adaptation

-Sherrie Forrest, Senior Program Officer with the Resilient America Roundtable at the National Academies of Sciences, Engineering, and Medicine, presented the results of the Climate Adaptation Survey that was distributed to all of the 88 member-jurisdictions of the PSRC.
+Sherrie Forrest, Senior Program Officer with the Resilient America Roundtable at the National Academies of Sciences, Engineering, and Medicine, presented the results of the Climate Adaptation Survey that was distributed to the PSRC's member-jurisdictions.
 The goals of the survey were to 1) gain a better understanding of how PSRC member jurisdictions are assessing their future climate risks, 2) learn about ways they are prioritizing and preparing for future climate change, and 3) identify ways that the PSRC could support the region and their member jurisdictions in being prepared for future climate risks.
+(Forrest's PowerPoint presentation)

 Initiatives and Approaches to Climate and Hazard Resiliency in the Central Puget Sound Region